tonyallan/python3-experiments/caddy-server-auth/README.md

 (Press CTRL+C to quit)
 ```

-Start the auth server in another separate terminal (a hardcoded token is specified for this example only:
+Start the auth server in another separate terminal — a *TEST* API token is specified for this example — in a real system the inityial token is auotmatically generated when the server starts (port 8001):
 ```shell
 cd ~/GitHub/python3-experiments/caddy-server-auth
 python3 auth-server.py api-bfyujsagbtnfvfwjvwfut3hiwy